-- 4. Unplug the speaker/touch-pad cable from the motherboard.
+- 4. Unplug the speaker/touch-pad cable from the motherboard so the cable is free.
 (See the picture below.) - 5.
 Turn the unit bottom side up and remove the five bottom case screws.
 Two of the five screws are hidden at the front corners inside the battery and hard drive slots. - 6.
 Turn the unit face up and remove the six top case screws.